money-on-chain/OMoC-Decentralized-Oracle/contracts/README.md

  $ truffle compile --all
 ```

-## how to deploy the SmartContract:
+## How to deploy the SmartContract:

+We use truffle to migration scripts to deploy the smart contracts to the blockchain.
+In a mainnet we suggest to set the needed environment variables in a .env file and
+run the `truffle migration` directly.
+In the case of a testnet it is easyer to use
+the `./scripts/FirstDeploy.sh` bash script that set the configuration
+environment variables, does a cleanup and saves all the necessary files at the end of
+the deployment, so they can be distributed.

+The first step is to run `npm install` to install dependencies.

-### A.Ganache:
+### A. Ganache:

 1) npm install -g ganache-cli
 2) Run './run_ganache.sh'
 3) In another tab run './scripts/FirstDeploy.sh'

-### B.RSKTestnet:
+### B. RSK-Testnet:

-1) Edit truffle-config.js at rsk_testnet configuration  (line:85)
+1) Edit truffle-config.js at rsk_testnet configuration
 2) Run '.scripts/FirstDeploy.sh rsk_testnet'

-You can use truffle to build the project.

-Use `npm install` to install  dependencies.

 ## SmartContract deployment environment variables:

-The FirstDeploy.sh script exports some environment variables from the scripts/variables.sh file, those
+The FirstDeploy.sh script exports some environment variables from the scripts/variables.sh file, truffle
-variables are used by the truffle deploy script to configure the smart-contracts parameters.
+deploy script uses those variables to configure the smart-contracts parameters.
+The same variables can be set using dotenv (copy or rename the env_example file to .env and configure it).

+- PRIVATE_KEY: This is the private key used to deploy the contract.
+The key is also use as the
+owner of the governor that is the address that can change the system by gobernanza.

-The following variables are lists of strings separated by semicolons, they all must have the same length and each
+- The following variables are lists of strings separated by semicolons, they all must have the same length and each
 position of the list corresponds to the parameters of the coinPairPrice smart contract for the CurrencyPair
 that shares the same location.

     - CurrencyPair: "BTCUSD;RIFBTC"
      The list of currency pairs to deploy

     - maxOraclesPerRound: "10;10"
       The maximum oracles that must participate in each round (from those that have the more stake)

     - bootstrapPrice: "1000000000000000:1000000000000000"
       The initial value of the price

     - numIdleRounds: "2;2"
       The number of rounds an oracle must be idle before it can be removed and the owner be able to recover his stake.

     - roundLockPeriodInBlocks: "86400:86400"
       The round length in blocks (1 month).

     - validPricePeriodInBlocks: "180:180"
       The valid price period blocks (1 hour).

-The following are configurations parameters for the OracleManager smart contract.
+- The following are configurations parameters for the OracleManager smart contract.

     - minOracleOwnerStake: "10000000000"
       This is the minimum amount of MOCs that an oracle owner must stake.

-The following are configurations parameters for the Supporters smart contract.
+- The following are configurations parameters for the Supporters smart contract.

     - supportersEarnPeriodInBlocks: 10
       The supporters round length in block.

     - supportersMinStayBlocks: 10
       The minimum amount of blocks a supporter must stay after a stop to be able to withdraw.

     - supportersAfterStopBlocks: 10
       The period of blocks that you have after a stop and staying minStayBlock to do withdraw.

 ## Tests